 Will this competition be judged like a Turing Test?

 No. The goal of the Alexa Prize is to create TaskBots that fluently and effectively assist the user, not to make them indistinguishable from a human when compared side-by-side.
 While the TaskBots built for the Alexa Prize will be human-like in some respects, they will be very different in others, and could easily reveal themselves in a Turing Test.
 For example, TaskBots may have ready access to much more information than a human.
-Asking the TaskBots to act human could diminish the customer experience and hinder the efforts of the participants to build the best TaskBot to further conversational AI.
+Asking the TaskBots to act like a human could diminish the customer experience and hinder the efforts of the participants to build the best TaskBot to further conversational AI.

-When and where is the final event?
+When and where is the finals event?

 Can we use other funding to help us participate in this challenge?